Close-up sample of rock texture

 Location: South River Mill · 200 West 12th Street - Waynesboro, VA

-About the Venue: South River Mill is a beautifully converted historic mill, now home to a thriving community of creatives, craftspeople, and professionals.
-The wide-open warehouse space gives us plenty of room to work big, and the on-site spray booth means we can demonstrate and practice full spray application techniques in a proper environment.
-It is a wonderful place to spend three days getting your hands dirty.
+About the venue: South River Mill is a converted historic mill in Waynesboro, Virginia, now home to a working community of creatives, craftspeople, and makers.
+The space is wide open, which means we can work at a real scale rather than a tabletop.
+There is an on-site spray booth for full spray application demos and hands-on practice in a proper environment.
+It is exactly the kind of place where you want to spend three days getting your hands dirty.

 Tuition: $1,500 per person